neetikapakki/LSRE-neetikaroypakki/Seminars/seminarnotes.md

 [3]	B. Regnell, R. B. Svensson, and K. Wnuk, “Can We Beat the Complexity of Very Large-Scale Requirements Engineering ?
 2 Orders of Magnitude in Requirements Engineering.”

+SEMINAR 1
+HOMEWORK ARTICLE

+“Requirement Abstract model”

+Requirement abstract model (RAM) mainly focuses on the product perspective, supporting a continuous requirement engineering effort, aimed at taking requirements of multiple types (abstraction level) as input, and offers a structure for the work-up of these requirements, i.e., breaking down abstract requirements into detailed ones and vice versa.

+This model involves three steps.

+1. Specify:

+This involves specifying the initial requirements and eliciting information to an extent of it being understood by the project manager performing continues requirements engineering.
+This step includes four attributes;

+a.
+Description: this attribute describes the centre essence of the requirements.

+b.
+Reason/ benefits/ rationale: this attributes consist of 2 parts.
+Why the requirements are specified and benefits of the requirements specified.

+c.
+Risk: this attributes describes the risks with the requirements that are not specified.

+d.
+Title: this attribute should reflect the content of the requirement.

+2. Place:

+ This step analyse the requirements and place them in the level they belong.
+There are four levels: product level, feature level, functional level and the component level.
+In product level, the main focus will be on the goals, product strategies and indirectly on the organization strategies.
+Requirements which are features of the product are placed at the feature level.
+Features are characteristics of the system; requirements at this level provide abstract descriptions of these characteristics.
+At the functional level each requirement is described in such a way that it clearly shows what a user or system can do.
+In the component level the Requirements will have detailed information.
+Component Level can also act as clarification to one or more Function Level requirements.

+3. Abstraction:
+This step involves abstracting and/or breakdown of a requirement, depending on the initial placement of the original requirement.
+New requirements are created on adjacent abstraction levels or linking to already existing one, depending on the situation.
+Every requirement has to be abstracted to the product level.
+For this 2 rules are set up.

+R1.
+No requirement may exist without having a connection to the Product Level.

+R2.
+All requirements have to be broken down to Function Level.

+An example is considered that shows the work-up process of this model where the original requirement that belongs to the feature level is considered.
+According to the R1, it is mandatory to connect the original requirement in the feature level to the product level by creating the requirements.
+After which R2 is followed, where all the requirement are to be broken down to the functional level by creating the requirements.
+The breakdown to Component Level offers further details to relatively low-level requirements and is often associated with suggestions of how to implement a requirement.
+There are additional attributes other then the attributes mentioned in the specify step.
+Requirement Source, Requirement Owner, Requirements Manager, Relation/dependency, State, Reject reason, Due date, Version, Date of creation, Last changed are the additional attributes that can be mandatory (manual or auto generated), optional.
+Further these attributes are related to either traceability or roles attribute or to process attribute.

+Later in this article the state of the requirements in RAM is explained using a diagram.
+There are generally four states a requirement be in.

+A.	Draft requirement

+B.	Rejected requirement

+C.	Incompletely specified

+G.	Refined requirement

+In continuous RE, a requirement X is drafted to state A. Here if the requirement is incomplete it is sent to the state C or it is sent to state B if the requirement is out of scope.
+If it does not belong to both the states, then it is accepted for prioritization and sends to state D (internal prioritized requirement).
+If we find out that this requirement has low priority i.e. it is out of scope for the current plan then it is send to the state E (postponed requirements).
+After the requirement is prioritized, it is accepted for the plan and sent to the state F (planned requirement) and further sent to state G (refined requirement) and these requirements to designed are sent to started requirement state H, after which the process in completed.
+Requirements with the lower priority are send back to state E from state F, G, H.

+In the next section of this paper, validation of RAM in industry against an organization faced with the improvement issues is discussed.
+There are two types of validation.

+1. Static validation: The static validation consists of reviews and walkthroughs of RAM

+2. Dynamic validation: the dynamic validation consists of a live industry requirements engineering effort where the model was put through its phases.

+The roles involves in Static Validation One involved eliciting feedback/ input regarding RAM:

+(A) Product Manager (two persons interviewed)

+(B) Ordered (one person interviewed)

+(C) Project Manager (two persons interviewed)

+(D) System Engineer (one person interviewed)

+The roles involve in Static Validation Two involved eliciting feedback/ input regarding RAM:

+(E) Developer (one person interviewed)

+(F) System Test (one person interviewed)

+(G) Upper Management (one person interviewed)

+Dynamic validation:

+ As the RAM model is completed, it is set to be tested in live development situation.
+The idea was to use the model for actual requirements engineering in order to validate its components and to check if the model was scalable to a real development situation.
+During the process of this type of validation, few questions are generated considering several aspects of RAM.
+At the end this paper concludes stating the importance and the usage of the requirement abstract model.
+This will give clarity about the requirements and helps in taking decision for any future work on a particular requirement.